cyberark/cyberark-conjur-cli/README.md

 usually a destructive invocation.
 Result is a dictionary object constructed from the returned JSON data.

+#### `delete_policy_file(policy_name, policy_file)`

+Modifies an existing Conjur policy.
+Data may be explicitly deleted using the !delete, !revoke, and !deny statements.
+Unlike "replace" mode, no data is ever implicitly deleted.
+Result is a dictionary object constructed from the returned JSON data.

 #### `list()`

 Returns a Python list of all the available resources for the current